Surgical Correction of Calcaneal and Ankle Malunions

 Wound Closure

-Meticulous layered closure is critical to prevent wound dehiscence and deep infection, which are notorious complications of the extensile lateral approach.
+Meticulous layered closure is critical to prevent wound dehiscence and deep infection, which are notorious, devastating complications of the extensile lateral approach.

 - Drain Placement: Place a deep closed-suction drain exiting at the proximal tip of the vertical limb of the incision.

 - Deep Layer Closure: Close the subperiosteal flap in a layered fashion.
-Pass interrupted 0 Vicryl sutures in the deep layers of the subperiosteal flap, angling the bites such that the flap is mechanically advanced toward the apex of the incision.
+Pass interrupted 0 Vicryl sutures in the deep layers of the subperiosteal flap, angling the bites such that the flap is mechanically advanced toward the apex of the incision to eliminate tension at the corner.

 - Suture Management: Clamp the sutures with hemostats until all deep sutures have been placed.
 When completed, hand-tie the sutures sequentially, starting at the proximal and distal ends and working systematically toward the apex of the incision.

 - Superficial Closure: Close the subcuticular layer in a similar fashion with interrupted 2-0 Vicryl.
-Close the skin with 3-0 nylon sutures, again starting at the ends and progressing toward the apex.
+Close the skin with 3-0 nylon sutures using a modified Donati or vertical mattress technique, again starting at the ends and progressing toward the apex.

 - Flap Shift: If aggressive height restoration prevents tension-free wound closure at the apex, the vertical limb of the incision can be extended proximally.
 This allows the flap to shift and rotate downward.
-The resulting proximal wound defect is left open to heal by secondary intention (granulation).
+The resulting proximal wound defect is left open to heal by secondary intention (granulation) or covered with a split-thickness skin graft.

 Management of Associated Ankle Malunions